SimonGAndrews/MyEspruinoTester/docs/v4_metadata.md

 }
 ```

 The harness maps this list onto the discovered tests (and any shared helpers) to derive the execution sequence.
-Tests not listed follow deterministic discovery order, and per-test overrides are not supported—suite metadata is the single source of truth for ordering.
+After visiting the listed files in order, any remaining `test_*.js` files are appended using deterministic discovery order.
+Per-test overrides are not supported—suite metadata is the single source of truth for ordering.

 Suites should source reusable fixture data from their board profile rather than duplicating JSON.
 The board-level catalogue (`boards/<board>/fixture.json`) merges automatically into `config.fixture`, letting the resolver share wiring and credential data across suites.
 When a suite needs custom values, keep them minimal and additive in `testConfig.json` or suite-local assets so future changes to the board fixture stay authoritative.